 Dark Side of Social Media and Stock Market

-When Ronaldo was getting ready to start a press conference, he lifted a water bottle, took two Coke bottles off the table, and spoke "agua" in his native Portuguese.
-That was sufficient to cause Coca-worth Cola's to decrease from $242 billion to $238 billion.
+When Ronaldo was preparing to start a press conference, he lifted a water bottle, took two Coke bottles off the table, and spoke "agua" in his native Portuguese.
+That was sufficient to cause Coca-Cola's to decrease from $242 billion to $238 billion.
 Another instance is when Snap shares fell after Kylie Jenner announced she stopped using the service.

-We now can handle and analyse enormous amounts of internet data thanks to the development of data intelligence technologies, which allows us to verify Kostolany's hypothesis that emotions greatly influence market behaviour.
+Thanks to the development of data intelligence technologies, we can now handle and analyse enormous amounts of internet data, verifying Kostolany's hypothesis that emotions greatly influence market behaviour.
 It is increasingly possible to link sentiment and market movements by tracking and examining data from social media sources, particularly about stock-related conversations.

-The financial sector communicates by exchanging information and data over the Internet and, eventually, through social media, like most other industries.
-Through blogs, forum postings, and tweets, users who communicate on social media produce emotional data.
+Like most other industries, the financial sector communicates by exchanging information and data over the Internet and, eventually, through social media.
+Users who communicate on social media produce emotional data through blogs, forum postings, and tweets.

 Economic Analysts agree that there are five stages of a financial bubble:

 This incident shifts paradigms.
-This resulted in lower interest rates (due to the Federal Reserve Board's looser monetary policy) and the fact that U.S. real estate prices had not experienced a sustained, nationwide decline in generations in the case of the housing bubble.
+Lower interest rates resulted (due to the Federal Reserve Board's looser monetary policy) and the fact that U.S. real estate prices had not experienced a sustained, nationwide decline in generations in the case of the housing bubble.

 At this point, asset prices start to rise quickly.
 New investors are drawn to rising prices (or homebuyers in the case of a housing bubble), but it is not yet certain whether the price increase is unjustified.